Wirthzig/Spotify-Youtube-Downloader/README.md

 Spotify-Youtube-Downloader
 ==============================

-Easily download all songs of your Spotify playlist from youtube with this repo.
+Easily download all songs of your Spotify playlist from Youtube with this repo.

 How to:
 -----